jaemin-shin/FedBalancer/README.md

 # realoortbalancer # this option allows us to perform OortBalancer as described in Section 3.4.
 This should not be used with fedbalancer True option.
 ```

-## How to parse the results after the experiment
+## How to Parse the Results After the Experiment
 - Please refer to the jupyter notebook ipynb scripts in ```results_parsing```